 Competing Transmission Capacities: means Transmission Capacities for which the available Transmission Capacity at one Point of the NNGTS cannot be allocated without fully or partly reducing the available Transmission Capacity at another point of the NNGTS

-Balancing Platform: As defined in Article 3(6) of Commission Regulation (EU) No 312/2014.
+Trading Platform: As defined in Article 3(4) of Commission Regulation (EU) No 312/2014.

 Short-term Standardized Products: The products defined in Article 7 of Commission Regulation (EU) No 312/2014.